This article has been checked for horticultural accuracy by Oliver Parsons.

 Cucamelon plants are relatively resistant to pests and diseases.
 However, they may sometimes be affected by powdery mildew or aphids.

-To prevent powdery mildew, water the plant at soil level and allow plenty of air circulation around the plant.
+To prevent powdery mildew, water at soil level to avoid getting the foliage wet, and allow plenty of air circulation around the plant.

 Aphids are a natural part of the garden ecosystem and are eaten by several species of birds, ladybirds and lacewings.
 However, in large numbers they can be removed by spraying the affected areas with a strong jet of water or by manually crushing the insects (bear in mind you will almost certainly be killing some of their insect predators, too).